Rose-STL-Lab/rose-stl-lab.github.io/docs/guide/index.md

 It is recommended to use soft links to access your data files on the `/data` HDD.
 For example, instead of downloading your data files to `/data/project1/sample...pt` and hard-coding their absolute paths, you can create a soft link under the code folder using the `ln -s /data/project1/ /home/ubuntu/project1/data/` command.
 Then, you can refer to the data files as if they and the code are in the same project structure.

 ::: tip

-If your dataset is smaller than 200 GB, it is recommended to directly load the dataset from the system disk, as SSD is faster than HDD.
-You can use the HDD disk to store your completed projects' data.
+For datasets under 200 GB, use the faster system SSD.
+Use HDD for larger or archived project data.
 :::

-### Check Credentials
+### 5. Verify Web Application Access

-To check your webapp credentials and use the webapps, refer to the [Seafile](https://help.seafile.com/), [HedgeDoc](https://docs.hedgedoc.org/) and [MinIO](https://min.io/docs/minio/linux/index.html) documentation.
-If you requested [Jupyter Lab](./jupyter) or [Remote Desktop](./rdp), refer to the corresponding pages to check if you can log in successfully.
+Refer to the documentation for [Seafile](https://help.seafile.com/), [HedgeDoc](https://docs.hedgedoc.org/), and [MinIO](https://min.io/docs/minio/linux/index.html) to access these services.
+For [Jupyter Lab](./jupyter) or [Remote Desktop](./rdp), check the respective pages for login instructions.

-### What's next?
+## What's Next?

-Congratulations!
-You are ready to use your resource now.
-You may have noticed that using a Roselab container is like using a dedicated server.
-However, there is still some [difference](./limit) which you may want to take a look.
-You may want to use your own passwords and private key, following the guide in the [Security](./security) section.
-If you notice that your model is running slowly on the server, you can refer to the [Troubleshooting](./troubleshooting) section for possible solutions.
+Congratulations on setting up your RoseLab container!
+Here are some next steps:

+1. Create additional containers on other machines referring to the [Moving between Machines](./cluster) guide.
+2. Review the [differences](./limit) between containers and dedicated servers.
+3. Enhance your [security](./security) by updating passwords and keys.
+4. If you encounter performance issues, consult the [Troubleshooting](./troubleshooting) section.

 ## Support

-If you have questions or need help, reach out to the admin Zihao Zhou (ziz244@ucsd.edu).
+For questions or assistance, contact the admin Zihao Zhou (ziz244@ucsd.edu).